 Takeaways

-A private student loan is given to current and prospective students to help them cover the costs of attending higher education programs like college or graduate school.
+Private student loans are given to current and prospective students to help them cover the costs of attending higher education programs like college or graduate school.
 Most students and families use private lenders to help cover educational expenses not met by scholarships, grants, or federal student loans.

 The first stop in the journey to borrowing money for education is usually to apply for federal student loans.
 Start the process by submitting a Free Application for Federal Student Aid (FAFSA).
 Private student loan lenders generally do not require a completed FAFSA, but finishing the application could help the process.
 Another benefit is that you can secure federal student loans first and use private student loans to augment your total cost of attendance.